Couple of 70 years ripped apart by care rules - thousands sign petition

 Mr Bates said that Mrs Lorrison will soon be expected to return home, and live alone, with carers tending to her many needs.

-He said: "My grandmother is currently in hospital and social services have decided that she is fit to go home - home alone, to an empty three-bedroom house with anti-social neighbours - with carers visiting for 15 minutes at a time, four times a day.
+He said: "My grandmother is currently in hospital and social services have decided that she is fit to go home - home alone, to an empty three-bedroom house with anti-social neighbours - with carers visiting for 15 mins at a times four times a day.

 "The care home my grandfather is in has a space for my grandmother too but social services won't allow her to be admitted as she doesn't fit their criteria."